When did I fall in love with this uniquely beautiful spot…….

 Glencoldon Cottage provides self-catering accommodation within the Cairngorm National Park.
 In addition to ensuring that visitors have the most enjoyable and memorable visit possible, the owners believe that, in an area of such outstanding natural beauty, it is essential to achieve this whilst also delivering environmental, social and community benefit.

 We recognise that many of the activities we undertake to prepare or run the accommodation have a range of potential impacts on the environment, and may also have local economy and community implications.
-We therefore understand our responsibilities in delivering positive outcomes in these areas, and are committed to the continual improvement of performance.
+We therefore understand our responsibilities in delivering positive outcomes in these areas, and are committed to continual improvement.
 Participation in the Green Tourism Business Scheme, the world’s largest sustainable certification programme of its kind, will help ensure ongoing progress.
 We are incredibly pleased that our efforts to “build in” best practice / technology during renovation and set-up achieved us a Gold Award in July 2017.

 If you would like further detail of our commitment to achieving sustainability, please access our Sustainability Policy, but, essentially, the need to update and upgrade the cottage for future guests provided a fantastic opportunity to build in many environmental / low-carbon technologies for the future running of the property, as well as ensuring the construction itself was undertaken in a manner sympathetic to the local community, economy and wildlife.